dbilanoski/100-days-of-code/round2_log.md

 ## Challenge Goals & Planning

 ### Primary Commitment
-> I will learn and code for at least half hour every day for the next 100 days.
+> I will learn and code for at least an hour every day for the next 100 days.

 ### Broad Goals
 - [x] Finish unfinished business (JS Certification from 2020.)
-- [ ] Learn basic Python scripting
+- [x] Learn basic Python scripting
 - [ ] Learn databases in more detail
 - [ ] Revisit and learn Bash scripting in more detail
 - [ ] Get beter at Linux sys administration